The Azure Functions extension provides the functionality to expose a Ballerina function as a serverless function in the Azure Functions platform.

 HTTP Trigger -> queue output

-The following Ballerina code gives an example of using an HTTP trigger to invoke the function and a queue output binding to write an entry to a queue.
+The following Ballerina code gives an example of using an HTTP trigger to invoke the function and uses multiple output bindings to return the HTTP response and queue output binding to write an entry to a queue.

 First, create a queue to hold the outputs of the function by accessing the storage account that was created alongside the function app in the prerequisites.
 Select Queues in the sidebar in the storage accounts.
 Click the Add queue button, and enter the same value as the value of the queueName